rrousselGit/provider/README.md

 }
 ```

-Then used normally with `provider`:
+Then used typically with `provider`:

 ```dart
 ChangeNotifierProvider(create: (_) => Example()),
 ```

-#### I use [ChangeNotifier] and I have an exception when I update it, what happens?
+#### I use [ChangeNotifier], and I have an exception when I update it.
+What happens?

-This likely happens because you are modifying the [ChangeNotifier] from one of
-its descendants _while the widget tree is building_.
+This likely happens because you are modifying the [ChangeNotifier] from one of its descendants _while the widget tree is building_.

-A typical situation where this happens is when starting an http request, where
-the future is stored inside the notifier:
+A typical situation where this happens is when starting an http request, where the future is stored inside the notifier:

 ```dart
 initState() {